xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

    transitions.
 It is derived from the operation 'op(i)' and 'SCR(k)'.
 The recipe's procedure uses solely the following inputs:

-          * 'h(i)', the hidden variables of the current state,
+          * 'h(i)', the hidden variables of state machine.
-          * 'Aux', the setting of auxiliary registers
+          * 'A', the setting of auxiliary registers.

    It implements the mapping

-                  (h(i), Aux) ---> SCR(i)                                   (3)
+                  (h(i), A) ---> SCR(i)                                   (3)

    Let 'R(i)' indicate the recipe which appears to the successor states of state 'i'.

-Hidden variables are, for example, the input position of the current stream or the lexeme start position.
-Auxiliary registers may contain data that has been stored in previous states.
-To express SCR(i,k) in equation (2) by means of a recipe 'SCR(k)' must have been stored in auxliary registers.
-The recipe 'R(i)' may be used to replace 'SCR(i)'.
-For linear states is is identical to 'R(i,k)';
-for mouth states it is not.
-This is discussed in the next section.
+Hidden variables are all variables of the state machine other the 'state'.
+A lexical analyzer state machine has, for example the lexeme start position, the buffer limits, the stream position, etc. as hidden variable.
+Auxiliary registers contain values of SCR registers that have been stored in previous states.

 The fundamental difference between 'R(i)' and 'SCR(i)' is that former is a procedure and the latter represents the values which are produced.